Not-so-glass-like Caging and Fluctuations of an Active Matter Model: Abstract

 \section{Abstract}

 Simple active models of matter recapitulate complex biological phenomena.
-Their out-of-equilibrium nature, however, often makes these models beyond the reach of first-principle descriptions.
+The out-of-equilibrium nature of these models, however, often makes them beyond the reach of first-principle descriptions.
 This limitation is particularly perplexing when attempting to distinguish between different glass-forming mechanisms.
-We here consider a minimal active system in various spatial dimensions to identify the underlying processes at play.
-Activity is found to markedly impact cage escape processes and critical fluctuations, thus offering a distinct perspective on the role of activity sluggish dynamics.
+We here consider a minimal active system in various spatial dimensions to identify the processes underlying their sluggish dynamics.
+Activity is found to markedly impact cage escape processes and critical fluctuations associated with exploring lower-dimensional caging features.